rabuu/sheetstorm/tests/examples/assignment/test.typ

-#import "@preview/sheetstorm:0.3.3": *
+#import "@local/sheetstorm:0.3.3": *

 #show: assignment.with(
-  course: smallcaps[A very interesting course 101],
+  course: smallcaps[Sheetstorm 101],
-  title: "Assignment 42",
+  title: "Assignment Example",
   authors: (
     (name: "John Doe", id: 123456),
     (name: "Erika Mustermann", id: 654321),
   ),
   info-box-enabled: true,
   score-box-enabled: true,
   // Here you can customize the layout of the page, the header, the widgets.
   // Look at the parameters of the `assignment` function.
 )